seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 	    - Role names and camera settings for vehicles (`ROLE_NAME_1` to `ROLE_NAME_6`, `CAMERA_1` to `CAMERA_6`)
 	    - Traffic simulation settings (`TRAFFIC_VEHICLES_NO`, `TRAFFIC_WALKERS_NO`)
 	    - Carlaviz configurations (`CARLAVIZ_LOGFILE_NAME`, `CARLAVIZ_RETRY_SECONDS`, `CARLAVIZ_EGO_VEHICLE_NAME=car1`)
+> [!WARNING]
+> Enabling cameras on all vehicles (`CAMERA_1` to `CAMERA_6`) can significantly increase bandwidth usage, as the data is transmitted from a remote server.
+This may affect the simulation's responsiveness and could potentially lead to more frequent collisions.
 4. **Run SEED Emulator**
     - Navigate to the emulator directory with `cd carla-seed/`, build, and start the emulator using `docker-compose build && docker-compose up`.
 ### SEED Emulator Container Terminology